Jawz84/GitBooks/authoring_blog_in_jupyter_notebook.md

 In VSCode, press F1 and seach for the command `> .NET interactive: create new blank notebook`.
 The first time you run this, it will download some more prerequisites automatically in the background.

-In a Notebook, you can choose between insterting a MarkDown and Code block.
-You can also convert between the two, split and merge them etc.
+In a Notebook, you can choose between inserting a MarkDown and a Code block.
+You can also convert between the two, split and merge them, etc.

 A Code Block will run a certain language.
 Set it to `PowerShell (.NET Interactive)` if you want to use PowerShell.
 Use `Ctrl-Alt-Enter` to run a cell.